 “One can only hope.
 Prophecy is a terribly imprecise thing.
 I have thought you having a vision like this was always a thing that could happen, but I by no means thought this was something that would happen.
 I was mistaken.”

-He sat tail lashing and looked upon his teacher.
+He sat, tail lashing, and looked upon his teacher.
 “You didn’t have to hide this from me.”

 She laughed.
 “What would putting the burden of the future on you do when I don’t know how to fix it?”